The continued development of Queensland’s resource wealth benefits the world, while generating enduring income and jobs for the state

 QRC works on behalf of members to address deficiencies in the approval process that may inhibit new projects or cause unreasonable delays.

-QRC works across all of Queensland’s different approval pathways, which are complex, lengthy and duplicate similar Federal processes.
+QRC works across all of Queensland’s different approval pathways, which are complex, lengthy and overlap and duplicate similar Federal processes.

-QRC is also working with government to ensure projects are not held up in the courts for multiple years.
+QRC is also working with government to ensure projects are not held up in the courts.
 The post-approval process is now the most complex and uncertain aspect of the approval process for a new resource development in Queensland.

 Regional Planning and Strategic Cropping